Best EV Stocks in India 2025

 Overview of the Top EV Stocks in India 2025

-- Maruti Suzuki India Ltd: Maruti Suzuki India Ltd has been exploring opportunities in the electric vehicle industry, focusing on technology partnerships and product development to support the broader EV market in India.
+- Maruti Suzuki India Ltd: Maruti Suzuki India Ltd is looking at opportunities in the electric vehicle space, through technology partnerships and product development to support the overall EV ecosystem in India.

-- Mahindra and Mahindra Ltd: Mahindra and Mahindra Ltd is expanding its electric vehicle portfolio in India.
-The company aims to contribute to the electric vehicle market through electric SUVs, three-wheelers, and strategic alliances.
+- Mahindra and Mahindra Ltd: Mahindra and Mahindra is expanding its electric vehicle portfolio in India.
+Electric SUVs, three-wheelers and strategic alliances are the way forward for the company to contribute to the electric vehicle market.

-- Hyundai Motor India Ltd: Hyundai Motor India Ltd continues to launch new electric vehicle models and invest in local EV production.
-Hyundai Motors is planning to strengthen its position in the electric vehicle industry in India.
+- Hyundai Motor India Ltd: Hyundai Motor India is launching new electric vehicle models and investing in local EV production.
+Hyundai Motors is looking to strengthen its position in the electric vehicle space in India.

 How to Invest in EV Stocks in India?

-Here is how one can invest in the best EV stocks in India:
+Here is how one can invest in the best EV stocks in 2025:

-- Open a trading account or demat account.
+- Open a trading account or a demat account.
 You can open a demat account with smallcase.

-- Investors can utilise tools like the Tickertape Stocks Screener to explore the best EV stocks in India.
-Additionally, there are 200+ filters that you can use to create different screeners for comparison of the top electric vehicle stocks.
+- Investors can utilise tools like the Tickertape Stocks Screener to explore the best ev sector stocks in India.
+Additionally, there are 200+ filters that you can use to create different screeners for comparison of the EV share price, market cap, P/E ratio and more.

-- Place a ‘Buy’ order on the stocks in the EV sector of your choice.
+- Place a ‘Buy’ order on the EV sector stocks in India

 Budget Updates for the EV Sector in India